devonmurphy/GathererImageGatherer/README.md

 # GathererImageGatherer

-This python program will download all the card images from http://gatherer.wizards.com/Pages/Default.aspx and saves them in the folder cardImages with their name and set.
+scrapeImage.py will download all the card images from http://gatherer.wizards.com/Pages/Default.aspx and saves them in the folder cardImages with their name and set.

+buildDatabase.py will create a postgres database of card name, set, and perceptual hash of the artwork from the images downloaded with scrapeImage.py

-To run this program you will need the libraries BeautifulSoup and requests.
+To run these programs you will need the libraries BeautifulSoup, requests, imagehash, PIL, and psycopg2.

-You can get them by running these commands in terminal.

-pip install beautifulsoup4

-pip install requests
+You will also need a postgres database named cardimages with a table called phash.
+These sql statements will do that for you.

+create database cardimages;
+create table phash values(name text, set text, hash text);